jdhagood/gtl/content/recursion.md

 If you are curious how this works, google "python decorators" (This is a more niche topic in python that we will not discuss much.
 Think of a decorator as an effect you can apply to a function on the fly.)
 Upon running this the terminal tells us:

 For n = 30 we called fib 2692537 times!

 We called the function over 2 million times!
 To see why, consider this tree diagram representing our function calls.
 Each node in the tree is one function call.

 {{< soft src="/img/recursion/tree.jpg" alt="Soft-styled image" caption="so. many. branches.
 O_o" >}}

 However, this tree also shows us our problem!
 We are duplicating a lot of work by recalculating Fibonacci numbers that we have seen before.
 For example, we call fib(27) 3 times!
 (Funny enough, we call fib(k) fib(30 - k + 1) times)

-The enviroment diagram for what is going on helps us to furter see the problem.
+The environment diagram for what is going on helps us to further see the problem.
 Look at all those frames being generated for just n = 5!
 {{< rawhtml >}}
 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=def%20fib%28n%29%3A%0A%20%20%20%20if%20n%20%3D%3D%200%3A%0A%20%20%20%20%20%20%20%20return%200%0A%20%20%20%20elif%20n%20%3D%3D%201%3A%0A%20%20%20%20%20%20%20%20return%201%0A%20%20%20%20return%20fib%28n-2%29%20%2B%20fib%28n-1%29%0A%0Ax%20%3D%20fib%285%29&codeDivHeight=400&codeDivWidth=350&cumulative=true&curInstr=0&heapPrimitives=true&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>
 {{< /rawhtml >}}

  Memoization (no, that is not a misspelling of memorization) solves this problem.

 Memoization is the technique of caching values as you compute so that you only need to compute each value at most one time.
 For example, we could cache the Fibonacci numbers in a dictionary as we calculate them to avoid duplicated work.